TheRandomLabs/Scoop-Bucket/README.md

 	$ spicetify config current_theme Nord
 	$ scoop install spicetify-themes

+BlockTheSpot can be installed to block advertisements:

+	$ scoop install blockthespot

+All of the above packages can be updated through Scoop.

 If you don't care about reading any of this and just want a quick way to install ad-blocked Spotify with the Elementary theme, copy and paste this into PowerShell: